scchess/Qualimap/doc/intro.rst

 Installing Qualimap on Ubuntu
 -----------------------------

-This manual is specific for Ubuntu(Debian) Linux distributive !distributive?!, however with slight differences this can be applied for others Unix systems.
+This manual is specific for Ubuntu(Debian) Linux distribution, however with slight differences this can be applied for others Unix systems.

 Install JAVA
 ^^^^^^^^^^^^